White House Apologizes To British Government Over Trump Wiretapping Allegation

 — The Hill (@thehill) March 17, 2017

-Spicer specifically cited a claim made by Fox News legal analyst Andrew Napolitano during a segment on Tuesday that three sources within the U.S. intelligence community revealed that Obama purposefully bypassed U.S. intelligence agencies when he asked the British to spy on Trump on his behalf.
+Spicer specifically cited a claim made by the Fox News legal analyst Andrew Napolitano during a segment on Tuesday that three sources within the U.S. intelligence community revealed that Obama purposefully bypassed U.S. intelligence agencies when he asked the British to spy on Trump on his behalf.

 “Judge Andrew Napolitano made the following statement, quote, ‘Three intelligence sources have informed Fox News that President Obama went outside the chain of command [to spy on Trump],'” Spicer said.
 “He [Obama] didn’t use the NSA, he didn’t use the CIA… he didn’t use the FBI and he didn’t use the Department of Justice — he used GCHQ.”